allient/shem/crates/cli/tests/README.md

 - Check the test output for specific error messages
 - Verify that the CLI binary can be built: `cargo build --bin shem`
 - Run tests with verbose output to see more details
+- Check that the unified model architecture is working correctly

 ## Contributing